Why Massachusetts Avenue?

 The section between Scott Circle and Sheridan Circle, filled with gorgeous Queen Anne, Richardsonian Romanesque, and Chateaux style homes, earned the nickname “Millionaires’ Row.”

-After the Great Depression and World War II, many of these homes were demolished or repurposed into the diplomatic offices on today’s Embassy Row.
+After the Great Depression and World War II, many of these homes were demolished or repurposed into the diplomatic offices on today’s Embassy Row which flourishes with Embassy Events all year long.
 Some were converted to business offices and apartment buildings.
 It’s this rich history that shaped the unique character of the street we see today.

 Alright, enough history lessons.
 What is Mass Ave like today?